Armandpl/armandpl_blog/pages/resume.md

 ### September 2020 - April 2021

 * Kasar is a student organization I am founding with friends.
-Our mission is tohelp students learn deep learning by organizing hackathons, recording podcasts andproviding guidance.
+Our mission is to help students learn deep learning by organizing hackathons, recording podcasts and providing guidance.

 ## INSEEC London

 ### September 2019 - December 2019

 * Computer Vision, NLP, Java

+# Achievements

+* 2019 : Launched an app that got 1000+ downloads and ended up [Top 3 Product of the day on PH](https://www.producthunt.com/posts/draft-2faab89a-3e8d-4d42-ada3-73d69511104f)
+* 2018 : Ran a half marathon
+* 2014 : Launched a [Minecraft mod](https://armandpl.com/projects/cng-mods.html) that got 60k+ downloads and retained users for months

 # Work Experience